hazlema/RSSReader/README.md

 ---

-**Built with ❤️ using React, Node.js, and modern web technologies**
+**Built with ❤️ using React, TypeScript, Node.js, and modern web technologies**